coffeedoc/codo/README.md

 Each tag starts with the `@` sign followed by the tag name.
 See the following overview for a minimal description of all available tags.
 Most tags are self-explaining and the one that aren't are described afterwards in more detail.

 Tags can take multiple lines, just indent subsequent lines by two spaces.
-It's also possible to use [CoffeeScript block comments](http://coffeescript.org/#strings) instead of the normal comments.
-If you solely use block comments, you may want to use the `--cautious` flag to disable the internal comment conversion.

 ### Overview